Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Time-Dependent Variational Monte Carlo

 where the approximation reflects finite-sample statistical fluctuations.
-The centering in Eq. \ref{eq:Oh_avg} removes the component parallel to the wavefunction, ensuring projective invariance of the SR metric.
+The centering in Eq.~\eqref{eq:Oh_avg} removes the component parallel to the wavefunction, ensuring projective invariance of the quantum metric.

-The tVMC algorithm therefore consists of: (1) sampling configurations $\vec s \sim P_{\vec\theta}$; (2) constructing $S$ and $\vec g$; (3) solving Eq.~\eqref{eq:sr} for $\dot{\vec\theta}$; and (4) integrating the parameter flow on the variational manifold via a Runge--Kutta method~\cite{RK}.
+The tVMC algorithm therefore consists of: (1) sampling configurations $\vec s \sim P_{\vec\theta}$; (2) constructing $S$ and $\vec g$; (3) solving Eq.~\eqref{eq:sr} for $\dot{\vec\theta}$; and (4) integrating the parameter flow on the variational manifold via a Runge-Kutta (RK) integrator~\cite{RK}.

-A major challenge in tVMC is that the SR matrix $S$ is often severely ill-conditioned, making Eq.~\eqref{eq:sr} difficult to solve stably.
-For ground-state searches, where the precise time trajectory is irrelevant, one may add a diagonal regulator $S \to S + \epsilon I$ with $\epsilon \sim 10^{-3}$.
+A major challenge in tVMC is that the QGT $S$ is often severely ill-conditioned, making the linear problem in Eq.~\eqref{eq:sr} difficult to solve stably.
+For ground-state searches, where the precise time trajectory is irrelevant, one may add Tikhonov regularization $S \to S + \epsilon I$ with typically $\epsilon \sim 10^{-3}$.
 However, in real-time dynamics a large $\epsilon$ introduces an unphysical bias, whereas too small a value leaves the system unstable.
-In NQS-tVMC, several sophisticated regularization schemes have been proposed~\cite{nqstvmc_3, nqstvmc_7}, but none fully resolves the problem~\cite{Lange_2024}.
+In NQS-tVMC, several sophisticated regularization schemes have been proposed~\cite{nqstvmc_3, nqstvmc_7}, but none fully resolve the problem~\cite{Lange_2024}.

-In PEPS, the situation is complicated by gauge redundancy, which introduces many null vectors into $O$ and hence into $S$.
+In PEPS, the main source of instability can be identified by the gauge redundancy, which introduces many null vectors into $O$ and hence into $S$.
 The crucial feature, however, is that these null directions are \emph{analytically identifiable}.
-As we will show in Sec.~\ref{sec:sr_peps}, they can be removed \emph{before} solving the SR equation, providing an exact preconditioning.
-After this gauge-removal step, the SR equation becomes remarkably well conditioned, and in all examples studied we find it can be solved with exceptional numerical accuracy.
-This stability is a key factor of the success of PEPS--tVMC.
+As we will show in Sec.~\ref{sec:sr_peps}, they can be removed \emph{before} solving the TDVP equation, providing an exact preconditioning.
+After this gauge-removal step, the TDVP equation becomes remarkably well conditioned, and in all examples of local quench dynamics studied we find it can be solved with exceptional numerical accuracy.
+This stability is a key factor in the success of PEPS--tVMC.